dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AndroidJavascript/README.md

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/AndroidJavascript/image4.png" alt="Image">

-3. You may then follow use all default settings when creating the project and create an Empty Activity
+3. You may then continue with default settings when creating the project and create an Empty Activity

 2. Paste the following code to res/layout/activity_main.xml